BobStrogg/teslacam-browser/README.md

 Basic video playback controls let you view all available cameras side-by-side.
 Clicking on a video will open a file browser pointing to the source file.

+## Hardware 3.0 (HW3)

+It appears newer vehicles with HW3 encode video in HEVC / H-265 format, which Chrome seems unable to handle.
+All you'll see are blank areas where the videos should be, and clicking "Play" will throw an error (visible on the debug console).

 ## tesla_dashcam

 If you've installed [tesla_dashcam](https://github.com/ehendrix23/tesla_dashcam), you can use it to merge clips from the command-line using a folder path provided by TeslaCam Browser: